ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 **BEAST [22]**

 BEAST stands for Browser Exploit Against SSL/TLS.
-TLSv1.0 and earlier protocols allow attacker to guess what the plain text dereved from the encrypted data looks like.
+TLSv1.0 and earlier protocols allow attacker to guess what the plain text derieved from the encrypted data looks like.
 With enough guesses the attacker can get enough information out of the encrypted data to decrypt cookies flowing by.
 The attack has been batched but the batch is not usually on by default.
 The attack was found by Juliano Rizzo and Thai Duong.
 This attack is still a valid one in some cases.

 **SLOTH [31]**